jhurray/Ladybug/README.md

 ### Default Values / Migrations: `JSONDefaultValueTransformer` <a name="default-values"></a>

-If you wish to supply a default value for an property, you can use the default transformer.
-Supply the property name, the deault value, and whether or not to override the property if the `propertyName` key exists in the JSON payload.
+If you wish to supply a default value for an property, you can use `JSONDefaultValueTransformer`.
+Supply the property name and the the default value.
+You can also control whether or not to override the property if the `propertyName` key exists in the JSON payload.

 ```swift
 init(propertyName: String, value: Any, override: Bool = false)